Moduli of hybrid curves I: Variations of canonical measures

-\item[(2)] for any $r=1, \dots, n$, the collection of elements $a_{j}$ and $b_j$ for $j=g_{r-1}+1, \dots, g_r$ gives a basis of $H_1(C_{v_r}, \Z)$ in
+\item[(2)] for any $k=1, \dots, n$, the collection of elements $a_{j}$ and $b_j$ for $j=g_{k-1}+1, \dots, g_k$ gives a basis of $H_1(C_{v_k}, \Z)$ in

-\item[(3)] the elements $b_1, \dots, b_{\graphgenus} \in B \simeq H_1(G, \Z)$ form an admissible basis for the layered graph $G$, in the sense of the previous section. \end{enumerate} In particular we infer from Proposition~\ref{prop:ExistenceAdmissibleBasis} that an admissible symplectic basis for $\hcurve$ always exists.
+\item[(3)] the elements $b_1, \dots, b_{\graphgenus} \in \Bg \simeq H_1(G, \Z)$ form an admissible basis for the layered graph $G = (V,E, \pi)$, in the sense of the previous section. \end{enumerate} In particular, Proposition~\ref{prop:ExistenceAdmissibleBasis} implies that an admissible symplectic basis for $\hcurve$ always exists.